Sunday, December 8, 2019

 Internal:

-I have built the disc drive mounting hardware out the metal top part of an old 5.25 inch disc drive.
-I cut down the metal chassis top part to size and turned it upside down thereby allowing me to mount the Xbox 360 drive to it.
+I have built the disc drive mounting hardware out of an old 5.25 inch disc drive.
+I cut down the metal chassis top part to size and turned it upside down.
+The drive faceplate is an empty PC 5.25 inch drive bay blank \ cover with a slit I cut into it for the disc to go through.

 External: